Quotients, pure existential completions and arithmetic universes: Abstract

 \section{Abstract}

-The notion of existential completion in the context of Lawvere's doctrines was introduced by the second author in his PhD thesis, and it turned out to be a restriction to faithful fibrations of Peter Hofstra's construction used to characterize Dialectica fibrations.

-The notions of regular and exact completions of elementary and existential doctrines were brought up in recent works by the first author with F. Pasquali and P. Rosolini, inspired by those done by M. Hyland, P. Johnstone and A. Pitts on triposes.
+We provide a new description of Joyal's arithmetic universes through a characterization of the exact and regular completions of pure existential completions.

-Here, we provide a characterization of the regular and exact completions of (pure) existential completions of elementary doctrines by showing that these amount to the $\reg/\lex$ and $\ex/\lex$-completions, respectively, of the category of predicates of their generating elementary doctrines.
-This characterization generalizes a previous result obtained by the first author with F. Pasquali and P. Rosolini on doctrines equipped with Hilbert's $\epsilon$-operators.
+We show that the regular and exact completions of the pure existential completion of an elementary doctrine $P$ are equivalent to the $\reg/\lex$ and $\ex/\lex$-completions, respectively, of the category of predicates of $P$.

-Relevant examples of applications of our characterization, quite different from those involving doctrines with Hilbert's $\epsilon$-operators, include the regular syntactic category of the regular fragments of first-order logic (and his effectivization) as well as the construction of Joyal's Arithmetic Universes.
+This result generalizes a previous one by the first author with F.~Pasquali and G.~Rosolini about doctrines equipped with Hilbert's $\epsilon$-operators.

+Thanks to this characterization, each arithmetic universe in the sense of Joyal can be seen as the exact completion of the pure existential completion of the doctrine of predicates of its Skolem theory.

+In particular, the initial arithmetic universe in the standard category of ZFC-sets turns out to be the completion with exact quotients of the doctrine of recursively enumerable predicates.